-Concept Plan Proposal Recommendations Protection zones adjoining or encompassed by development areas Except for portions of P-GP Subdistricts, the current classifications of all existing Protection Subdistricts that adjoin or are encompassed by development areas would be retained.
+Concept Plan Proposal Amendments Protection zones adjoining or encompassed by development areas Except for portions of P-GP Subdistricts, the current classifications of all existing Protection Subdistricts that adjoin or are encompassed by development areas would be retained.
 The purposes, descriptions, and land uses listed in each of the Commission's Protection Subdistricts, as amended by LURC from time to time, would be incorporated by reference, except that the following provisions would be fixed for 30 years: 1.
-Protection zone boundaries: The boundaries of any protection zone in place within a development area at the time of Concept Plan approval; boundaries partially within or adjacent to development areas.60 2.
-Permitted uses: Installation or construction of (1) roads, (2) water crossings, (3) trails and (4) boat launches, as such uses were provided for within each Protection Subdistrict on August 31, 2007.
+Protection zone boundaries: The boundaries of any protection zone in place within a development area at the time of Concept Plan approval; boundaries partially within or adjacent to development areas.
+2. Permitted uses: Installation or construction of (1) roads, (2) water crossings, (3) trails and (4) boat launches, as such uses were provided for within each Protection Subdistrict on August 31, 2007.
 3. Land use standards: Land use standards included in the Chapter 10 addendum, which could implicate how permitted uses within protection zones would be regulated (e.g., noise standards, stream setback requirements, vegetation clearing standards).
-Staff/consultants recommend that the Commission approve the treatment of boundaries and permitted uses of protection zones adjoining or encompassed by development areas as proposed in the Concept Plan, so long as the Concept Plan also explicitly acknowledges and endorses the Commission's legal authority to: (a) review any long-term development plans, subdivision applications, or other development-specific permit requests based upon the standards and restrictions contained in natural resources laws and regulations in effect at the time of permit request (regardless of whether the natural resource law or regulation is stricter than what exists at the time of Concept Plan approval), and (b) require the applicant for this permit to meet these standards and restrictions, unless the applicant can affirmatively demonstrate that the protections achieved by these current laws and regulations are unnecessary given site-specific considerations, or could be achieved in another way.61 Staff/consultants further recommend that at the time of subdivision or other site-specific development application, Plum Creek agrees to submit natural resources inventory maps that depict for the proposed development area all protected natural resources laws and regulations in effect at the time of application.
+Treat boundaries and permitted uses of protection zones adjoining or encompassed by development areas as proposed in the Concept Plan, so long as the Concept Plan also explicitly acknowledges and endorses the Commission's legal authority to: (a) review any long-term development plans, subdivision applications, or other development-specific permit requests based upon the standards and restrictions contained in natural resources laws and regulations in effect at the time of permit request (regardless of whether the natural resource law or regulation is stricter than what exists at the time of Concept Plan approval), and (b) require the applicant for this permit to meet these standards and restrictions, unless the applicant can affirmatively demonstrate that the protections achieved by these current laws and regulations, or could be achieved in another way.
+At the time of subdivision or other site-specific development application, require the applicant to submit natural resources and resulting protection areas, based upon natural resources and resulting protections in effect at the time of application.

-60 This means that development areas could not be rezoned to a protection subdistrict for the term of the plan, either via expansion of an existing protection zone or by creation of a new type of resource protection zone that may not exist at the time of Concept Plan approval but, based on science or evolving conditions, is subsequently created by the Commission.
+&lt;sup>59 This means that development areas could not be rezoned to a protection subdistrict for the term of the plan, either via expansion of an existing protection zone or by creation of a new type of resource protection zone that may not exist at the time of Concept Plan approval but, based on science or evolving conditions, is subsequently created by the Commission.

-61 In testimony provided to the Commission by Plum Creek's in-house and outside legal counsel on January 24, 2008 (James Kraft and John Hempelmann), each witness stated that this was his legal view of how the review process would work, and offered Plum Creek's support for this approach by the Commission.
+&lt;sup>60 In testimony provided to the Commission by Plum Creek's in-house and outside legal counsel on January 24, 2008 (James Kraft and John Hempelmann), each witness stated that this was his legal view of how the review process would work, and offered Plum Creek's support for this approach by the Commission.

-COMPARISON OF PROPOSED LAND USE ZONING TO RECOMMENDATIONS: PROTECTION ZONING (CONTINUED)
+PROTECTION ZONING (CONTINUED)

-Concept Plan Proposal Recommendations Protection zones in easement areas The Concept Plan would not alter existing Chapter 10 standards and practices to Protection Subdistricts located outside of development areas, meaning that amendments to Protection Subdistrict boundaries, permitted uses, and land use standards (except those standards included in the proposed addendum to Chapter 10) would occur in the same way as occurs in the rest of LURC's jurisdiction.
-No recommended changes.
+Protection zones in easement areas No changes.
+The Concept Plan would not alter existing Chapter 10 standards and practices to Protection Subdistricts located outside of development areas, meaning that amendments to Protection Subdistrict boundaries, permitted uses, and land use standards (except those standards included in the proposed addendum to Chapter 10) would occur in the same way as occurs in the rest of LURC's jurisdiction.